Zeioth/compiler.nvim/README.md

 For building systems not directly supported by Compiler.nvim: Create a Makefile and use it to call cmake, maven, or any other build system you want to use from there.
 [For more examples see wiki](https://github.com/Zeioth/Compiler.nvim/wiki/Makefile-examples).

 ## Quick start
 Ready to try the compiler?
 Create the folder `/c_example` in your home directory and make sure you `:cd ./c_example`.
-Then paste this
+Then paste this into `./c_example/main.c`

-`main.c`
 ```
 #include <stdio.h>